YufeiZhan/MarvelsAmazon/README.md

 **Social Guru**: Ethan <br>

 ### Todo:
-- [] Some database schemas creation in create.sql didn't enforce primary key constraint
+- [x] Enforce primary key constraints for all database schemas in create.sql
-- [] Fix Cartitems status field (should only has 2 status)
-- [] Filter the reviews (most recent # reviews)
+- [x] Filter the reviews (most recent # reviews)
 - [x] For buyer and seller, provide different page views
 - [x] Fix Balance value
-- [] Order History and Sale History integrate to a same page
+- [x] Order History and Sale History integrate to a same page
-- [] Add image to product field
+- [x] Add image to product field
-- [] Change users's updateRole to PUT request
-- [] Deal with the case where page is out of range
+- [x] Deal with the case where page is out of range
-- [] Cartitems add a time field to sort it in cart
+- [x] Cartitems add a time field to sort it in cart
-- [] Cart: refine quantity condition + implement coupon, remove all, and submit
+- [x] Cart: refine quantity condition + implement coupon, remove all, and submit
-- [] Seller's sale history's redirection is not consistent for now
-- [] SellerProduct used name but should use pid

 ## Note on Hiding Credentials